wp-kitten/cp-links/README.md

 # cp-links
 This plugin allows you to manage your links to friend websites.
+A [ContentPress](https://github.com/wp-kitten/contentpress) Plugin.